 How will my child be supported once their needs have been identified?

-Once a child has been identified as having Special Educational Needs, children and their families are supported in the following ways;
+Once a child has been identified as having Special Educational Needs, children and additional support with some use of delegated SEND funding.
+A School Support

 Group 2 pupils: SEND Support (school based interventions).